catamphetamine/react-pages/README.md

   middleware: [...]

   // (optional)
+  // HTML code injection
+  html:
+  {
+    // (optional)
     // Returns React element an array of React elements
     // which will be inserted into server rendered webpage's <head/>
     // (in case of an array use `key`s to prevent React warning)
     head: (url) => React element or an array of React elements

     // (optional)
     // Allows for wrapping React page component with arbitrary elements
     // (or doing whatever else can be done with a React element).
     // Returns either a React element or an array of React elements
     // which will be inserted into server rendered webpage's <body/>
     body: react_page_element => react_page_element

     // (optional)
     // Returns React element or an array of React elements.
     // Allows adding arbitrary React elements to the start of the <body/>
     // (use `key`s to prevent React warning when returning an array of React elements)
     body_start: (url) => React element or an array of React elements

     // (optional)
     // Returns React element or an array of React elements.
     // Allows adding arbitrary React elements to the end of the <body/>
     // (use `key`s to prevent React warning when returning an array of React elements)
     body_end: (url) => React element or an array of React elements

     // (optional)
     // (is used only in development mode, for "flash of unstyled content")
     // This function returns CSS text which will be inserted
     // into server rendered webpage's <head/> <style/> tag.
     // If you're using Webpack then the CSS text is the result of a require() call.
     style: () => 'body { background: white }'
+  }

   // (optional)
   // Preloads data before performing page rendering.